 - European Energy and Economic Policy

-- Respective roles of Member States and Institutions in EU major policy areas
+- Respective roles of the Member States and Institutions in EU major policy areas

-- The Economics of the European Economic and Monetary Union
+- The Economics of the European Economic and the Monetary Union

 EU Legal Electives